SillyTavern/SillyTavern/readme.md

 Try enabling the No Blur Effect (Fast UI) mode on the User settings panel.

+## I like your project!
+How do I contribute?

+### DO's

+1. Send pull requests
+2. Send feature suggestions and issue reports using establised templates
+3. Read the readme file and built-in documentation before asking anything

+### DONT's

+1. Offer monetary donations
+2. Send bug reports without providing any context
+3. Ask the questions that were already answered numerous times

 ## Questions or suggestions?
+Contact us on:
-Contact us on Discord: Cohee#1207 or RossAscends#1779
+* Discord: Cohee#1207 or RossAscends#1779
+* Reddit: /u/RossAscends or /u/sillylossy

 ## Screenshots
 <img width="400" alt="image" src="https://user-images.githubusercontent.com/18619528/228649245-8061c60f-63dc-488e-9325-f151b7a3ec2d.png">